washingtonstateuniversity/WSU-Web-Provisioner/README.md

 ### In Vagrant

-There are two different ways that Salt can be used to provision a virtual machine in Vagrant.

-#### Managed through Scripting

-As you'll see below, Vagrant has direct support for using Salt as a provisioner.
-While this could be extremely useful, there are a few manual steps that we take with an initial server setup that make an alternative method more approachable.
+While Vagrant has direct support for using Salt as a provisioner, there are a few manual steps that we take with an initial server setup that make an alternative method more approachable.

 Shell scripting can be used during the provisioning of a virtual machine to setup a few environment basics before downloading the most recent provisioning setup (this repository) and calling Salt to process it.